adamicaulfield/privPointLoc/README.md

 # Private Point Location

 ## Description
 This is a project done as a part of the CSCI-716 Computational Geometry course at RIT.
-In this project, I investigate a topic which combines algorithms from Computational Geometry and Homomorphic Encryption (HE).
+In this project, I investigate a topic which combines Planar Point Location and Homomorphic Encryption (HE).

-In computational geometry, there are algorithms which make planar point location effieicnt.
-In application, this requires a user to share their location information to a 3rd party service who owns an application.
-The 3rd party will conduct the algorithm to identify their region, and will make an evaluation based on their region (such as closest resturaunt, whether their region is effected by a storm warning, etc.).

-A user may be interested in preserving the privacy of their location when using apps.
-This scenario motivates the work here.
-This introduces a challenge because these algorithms typically rely on knowledge of the points coordinates and make comparisons to edges and vertices of the regions.
-Because of this, I aim to use HE to make the point private, and make the algorithms for point location homomorphic so that it can be executed on a point (user location) which remains private throughout.
+Through this project, I would like to explore the question: is it possible to conduct Planar Point Location in a Trapezoidal Map given the coordinates of the point are encrypted?
+Homomorphic Encryption (HE) is an encryption scheme which allows for arithmetic over data without requiring decryption.
+Because of this, I aim in this project to combine HE with Trapezoidal Maps to conduct Planar Point Location.

 ## Dependencies
-This is implemented in C++, and uses HELib for the HE algorithms in C++.
-It also uses CMake 3.15 to build the project.
+All dependencies can be installed via the bootstrap.sh script.

+## Compile

+First, run `./bootstrap.sh`

+Call `cmake .` A common error comes from needing to change the path in `CMakeCache.txt` to the path of your current directory

+Call `make`

+## How to Run

+### Segments file
+First, the file `ac7717.txt` contains the format for which the segments are specified.
+The segments currently in the text file and resulting trapezoidal map are graphed at https://people.rit.edu/ac7717/csci716.html

+The first line is one number, specifying the total number of segments

+The second line is the bounds of the plane `0 0 MAX_X MAX_Y`

+Next, segments are specified by `vertex1_X vertex1_Y vertex2_X vertex2_Y`.

+### Plaintext mode

+Plaintext mode only runs the plaintext component: constructing the trapezoid maps, printing the DAG, and printing all paths to trapezoids.

+To run this mode, simply call `./bin/privPointLoc ptxt`

+### Private Point Location

+The full program encrypts a point specified by the user, and completes private point location via traversing the DAG representing the trapezoidal map.

+First, consider the point which should be located.
+Given its coordinates are `X` and `Y`, execute this command to run the program: `./bin/privPointLoc main 8 X Y`

 ## Contact
 Name: Adam Caulfield